MyEtherWallet/knowledge-base/source/_posts/en/security-and-privacy/mnemonic-phrase-extra-word.md

 When accessing or restoring your wallet through the ‘Mnemonic Phrase’ option on MEW, you are given the choice of whether or not to include an extra word.
 Most of the time, the answer is no.

-Most apps or extensions that use Mnemonic phrases, such as MEWconnect, MetaMask, and hardware wallets, do not include an extra word in their mnemonic phrase.
+Most apps or extensions that use Mnemonic phrases, such as the MEW wallet app, MetaMask, and hardware wallets, do not include an extra word in their mnemonic phrase.
 They ask you to input a password for app access, but this is different than requiring an extra word for recovery purposes.

 If you made your wallet directly on MyEtherWallet.com, you may need to use the extra word you chose during creation to restore your wallet.
 However, most wallets made through other platforms will **not** require the extra word.
 Simply toggle this option to the ‘off’ position and proceed with your recovery process.